AIMultipleAIMultiple

 Cem Dilmegani

-updated on Oct 1, 2025
+updated on Dec 2, 2025

 We tested 15 observability platforms for LLM applications and AI agents.
-Each platform was implemented hands-on through setting up workflows, configuring integrations, running test scenarios.
+Each platform was implemented hands-on through setting up workflows, configuring integrations, and running test scenarios.
 We also demonstrated a LangChain observability tutorial using Langfuse.

 AI agent observability platforms